Mejiabrayan/Inspire-App/README.md

 - **Beautiful Post Editor:** Create stunning and engaging posts with a sleek and highly functional post editor.
 - **Image Uploads & Link Previews:** Seamlessly upload and share images, and get rich link previews for shared URLs.
 - **Full Comment Functionality:** Engage in discussions with a comprehensive comment system that supports nested replies.
-- **... and much more:** Breadit offers a wide range of features that aim to provide a complete Reddit-like experience.
+- **... and much more:** Inpsire offers a wide range of features that aim to provide a complete Reddit-like experience.

 ## Getting Started

-To get started with Breadit, follow these steps:
+To get started with Inpsire, follow these steps:

 1. Clone the repository: `git clone <repository-url>`
 2. Install dependencies: `npm install`